Jaseci-Labs/jaseci/README.new.md

 5. Assuming that you have jaseci installed, run the program with the following command: `jsctl jac run hello.jac`
 6. This should print to the console: `Hello World`

+Let's get into the details, `walker` is keyword used to define a **Walker**, `init` is a reserved word which in this case provides the entry point to the jac program.
+Therefore, once the compiler encounter `walker init {}` it start the execution, line 2 contains, `std` library for standard operation and `out()` is a module for printing, so the command `std.out()`  helps in displaying the passed text `Hello World` on the command prompt.

 ### Workflow
 In the quickstart section, you saw that we instantly ran the code in hello.jac program.
 The `run` command runs a jac programs on the fly.
 We only recommend doing this for very small programs.
 Using the `run` command on larger programs may take sometime.